xenartist/memo-token/MEMO-PROJECT-AUDIT.md

 This audit confirms that the memo-project contract implements a well-designed decentralized project platform with:
 - Strong security foundations
-- Clear ownership and permission models
+- Clear ownership and permission models (creator-only for updates and burns)
-- Efficient on-chain leaderboard algorithm
+- Efficient on-chain leaderboard algorithm (unsorted vector with O(n) operations)
+- Intentional arithmetic overflow handling (saturating_add for burn amounts)
 - Excellent code quality
 - Comprehensive testing

-All design choices were confirmed as intentional and aligned with the project's goals.
+All design choices were confirmed as intentional and aligned with the project's goals:
+- **Creator-only burns**: Ensures project owners control their burn statistics and leaderboard position
+- **Saturating arithmetic**: Prevents transaction failures at extreme values (u64::MAX)
+- **No admin leaderboard clear**: Leaderboard cannot be reset after initialization

 The contract demonstrates industry-leading security practices and is ready for production deployment.

 **The contract is production-ready** after completing testnet validation.